 The undertaking's risk governance system is organised around three lines of defence.
 This means that the board of directors understands and manages the risks and exercises the management, administration and control functions for the undertaking, in accordance with the provisions of the Spanish Limited Liability Companies Law.
-It also acts through the audit committee, the internal control and compliance committee and the appointments and remuneration committee.
-The first line of defence, consisting of the operational areas, is backed up by the second line comprising three of the four key functions (Internal Control, Compliance and the Actuarial function).
-It should be noted that operational risk managements is decentralised to the undertaking's areas and based on a structure of committees.
-The third line of defence is the Internal Audit function, which is outsourced to the Internal Audit area of the Bankinter Group, the undertaking's sole shareholder.
+It also acts through the audit, internal control and compliance committee and the appointments and remuneration committee.
+The first line of defence is composed of the operational areas, while the second line is formed by the three key functions i.e. Risk Management and Internal Control, Actuarial Function and Regulatory Compliance.
+The third line of defence is Internal Audit which, since 16 January, 2020, has ceased to be outsourced to the Internal Audit division of Bankinter Group and is carried out internally with the appointment of a new head and the establishment of a new team.